 - Highlighting the entry, thus helping the engineer to find a certain type of entry. - Controlling the visibility of an entry in the customer portal CM/Track, i.e., only entries with a certain class of text are visible to customers in CM/Track.
-(Please see CM/Track section for further information: How to Control What Your Customers See in CM/Track for CM/Track V1 and How to Control What Your Customers See in CM/Track for CM/Track V2.) - Controlling the business process, e.g., the ticket can only be closed if at least one entry is marked as the solution.
+(Please see How to Control What Your Customers See in CM/Track for further information.) - Controlling the business process, e.g., the ticket can only be closed if at least one entry is marked as the solution.